launchableinc/cli/docs/integrations/file.md

 # Generic file based test runner

-The "file" test runner support is primarily designed to work with test runners not explicitly supported, including in-house custom test runners.
+The "file based" test runner integration is primarily designed to work with test runners that not explicitly supported, such as custom test runners built in-house.

 In order to work with Launchable through this integration mechanism, your test runner has to satisfy the following conditions:

-* **File based**: your test runner accepts file names as an input of a test execution, to execute just those

-  specified set of tests.
+* **File based**: your test runner accepts file names as an input of a test execution, to execute just those specified set of tests.

-* **File names in JUnit reports**: your test runner has to produce results of tests in

-  the JUnit compatible format, with additional attributes that capture

-  the file names of the tests that run.
-If not, see [Dealing with custom test report format](../resources/convert-to-junit.md)
+* **File names in JUnit reports**: your test runner has to produce results of tests in the JUnit compatible format, with additional attributes that capture the **file names** of the tests that run.
+If not, see [converting test reports to JUnit](../resources/convert-to-junit.md).

-  for how to convert.

 For example, [Mocha](https://mochajs.org/#getting-started) is a test runner that meets those criteria.
 You write tests in JavaScript files: